shortdiv/congress-components/README.md

 ## Installation
-This project uses a gulp build process.
+This project works with both gulp and polymer cli.
+I recommend using the gulp build as it has vulcanize and various other optimizations built into it.
 To install, run:

 ```
 npm i -g bower && vulcanize && gulp